The Waiting City: Awards and accolades

 The Waiting City was nominated for 4 awards at the Inside Film Awards in 2010, including Best Cinematography, Best Editing, Best Actor, and Best Actress.
-The film won the Best Cinematography award for Denson Baker, beating films Bright Star and Mao's Last Dancer, and the Best Editing award for Veronika Jenet, beating films Animal Kingdom and Bright Star.
+The film won the Best Cinematography award for Denson Baker, beating films Bright Star and Mao's Last Dancer, and won the Best Editing award for Veronika Jenet, beating films Animal Kingdom and Bright Star.

-At the 2011 Film Critics Circle of Australia Awards, The Waiting City was nominated for 8 awards including Best Cinematography, Best Actor - Male, Best Actor - Female, Best Film, Best Director, Best Screenplay, Best Music Score, and Best Editor.
-The film won the award for Best Cinematography for Denson Baker, beating films Beneath Hill 60, South Solitary, and Tomorrow, When the War Began.
+At the 2011 Film Critics Circle of Australia Awards the film was nominated for 8 awards including Best Cinematography, Best Actor - Male, Best Actor - Female, Best Film, Best Director, Best Screenplay, Best Music Score, and Best Editor.
+The film won the award for Best Cinematography for Denson Baker.

 Soundtrack

 The score was composed and conducted by Michael Yezerski, an Australian composer known for his scores in films including The Black Balloon and Newcastle.
 He has previously won awards at the 2008 Screen Music Awards for his work in The Black Balloon.
 Julia Stone, an Australian folk singer-songwriter from the folk and indie pop group Angus & Julia, also composed two songs "This Love" and "I'll Be Waiting" for the film.